JPFrancoia/JPFrancoia.github.io/_posts/2025-08-17-feedoscope.md

 Unfortunately, I don't have labelled data when it comes to time sensitivity.
 If I had, I could theoretically train an encoder model on it.
 I could use the same approach as before, but with five classes instead of two.
-For this particular problem, I used an *encoder-only* model: [Ministral 8B Instruct](https://huggingface.co/mistralai/Ministral-8B-Instruct-2410), or more precisely, [a quantized version of Ministral 8B instruct](https://huggingface.co/bartowski/Ministral-8B-Instruct-2410-HF-GGUF-TEST).
+For this particular problem, I used an *decoder-only* model: [Ministral 8B Instruct](https://huggingface.co/mistralai/Ministral-8B-Instruct-2410), or more precisely, [a quantized version of Ministral 8B instruct](https://huggingface.co/bartowski/Ministral-8B-Instruct-2410-HF-GGUF-TEST).